Standard Terms For The Supply Of Goods And/Or Services

 9.3.3 Neither Party hereto shall be prejudiced in any way by inadvertent errors or omissions made by such Party in connection with any Quotation provided such errors and omissions are corrected promptly in writing following discovery thereof.
 Upon the discovery of an inadvertent error or omission by either Party hereto, appropriate adjustments shall be made as soon as practicable to restore the Parties, to the fullest extent possible, to the position they would have been in had no such inadvertent error or omission occurred.

-9.3.4 The Company reserves the right to increase the price of the Services annually and will provide notification of such increase to the Customer by no less than 30 calendar days prior to the effective date of the increase.
+9.3.4 The Company reserves the right to increase the price of the Services annually and will provide the Customer with notification of such increase at least 30 calendar days prior to the effective date of the increase.

 9.4.
 Exchange rate variations